Make Your Next Trip Extraordinary

 Prime picnic spot

 There’s no more dramatic setting for a picnic than Livingstone Island, perched at the edge of Victoria Falls.
-You can even swim up to the edge of the falls when the water is low (from late September through October) for an exhilarating paddle and absolutely awesome pics.
+You can even take a plunge into a pool at the very edge of the falls when the water is low (from late September through October).

 Best spot for a sundowner

-As David Livingstone wrote in his journal, “At 6 o’clock the sundowner ritual begins.
-This is a time-honored social routine… Groups of up to a couple of a dozen visit each other for a drink, to gossip and exchange news.”
-This tradition lives on to this day, with a seemingly infinitude variety of great sundowner spots throughout Zambia.
+As David Livingstone wrote in his journal, “At 6 o’clock the sundowner ritual begins and friends visit each other for a drink, to gossip and exchange news.”
+The tradition lives on to this day, with a seemingly infinite variety of great sundowner spots throughout Zambia.

 Contact Cherri